TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 5, following a short summary of the types:

-*1:1-Relationship:* An offer has exactly one range of time when it is valid.
+*1:1-Relationship:* An offer has exactly one range of time when it is valid (dateRange).

 *1:n-Relationship:* An organisation may have several contact persons whereas each contact person is in charge for